 These are the finishing touches that tie everything together.
 Quality wall and doorway trim accent the room and serve the purpose of protecting the laminate flooring at its edges.

-Baseboard molding comes in a diversity of materials, as shown below.
+Baseboard moulding comes in a diversity of materials, as shown below.
 If you are unsure of which baseboard material to buy, you may request samples of each to see which one best suits your home.

 This is the least expensive option if you insist on a natural wood baseboard.
-It is simple to nail into the wall, not much unlike medium density fiberboard.
+It is simple to nail into the wall, not much unlike medium-density fiberboard.
 Pine baseboards are often seen in older homes.

-Hardwoods like oak, maple, and mahogany are commonly used as commercial or production molding.
+Hardwoods like oak, maple, and mahogany are commonly used as commercial or production moulding.
 It typically comes in 5-8 cm widths and approximately 240 cm lengths.
 You will often see two pieces installed, one above the other, to create a more complex look.

 Vinyl molding doesn’t come in very many color variations other than stark white, but it can be much easier to work with than other options.
 This is because it is more bendable and pliable than other baseboard materials.
 This makes it suitable for curves and walls that aren’t square.

 Be sure to paint or stain trim pieces before installation at a separate site set up for painting.
 Oil-based or water-based paints work best for baseboards since they will hold up better over time and only require a single coating.